 “So you are saying that one person’s morality is just as good as anyone else’s; Ghandi’s morality is no better than that of a sadistic mass murderer!” is the aghast complaint.

-This complaint presumes that, if morals were subjective, then we could not rank different people’s ethics.
-But we can indeed do so, by using our own evaluation of their merits.
+This complaint presumes that, if morals were subjective, then we would be unable to rank different people’s ethics.
+But we can indeed do so, simply by using our own evaluation of their merits.
 Most people would rate Ghandi’s morality above that of Stalin.
 What we can’t do is rank them objectively — that means, rank them without any reference to any human judgement on the matter.

 One can, of course, ask people to rank different ideas, based on their values, and if one did that one would not find that everyone ranked equally.
 Indeed, most people have no difficulty at all in judging some people as moral exemplars and others as morally bad.